 - Changing your schema to group objects such as tables, views, and stored procedures appropriately

 Alternatively, you can reduce the load on your database by using external caches to shift the burden to your front-end.

 When your goal is to serve pages as quickly as possible, it is important to pay attention to your SRTs, even if they are not the primary cause for slowdowns.
 Optimizing your back-end ensures that your front-end runs smoothly.
 Carefully evaluating your hosting needs, adjusting your web servers, reducing bloat, and optimizing your databases are ways that you can work toward SRTs under 200ms per request.

-For additional information on how Rigor can help you monitor and optimize the speed and performance of your apps and websites contact a member of our team today.
+For additional information on how Rigor can help you monitor and optimize the speed and performance of your apps and websites, contact a member of our team today for a free trial.

 E-commerce revenue continues to grow,as consumers turn away from shopping in brick-and-mortar stores to shopping online.
 However, many businesses are not prepared for this growth because they do not fully understand the market and how to invest in...Read More